9 Brown Bag Lunch Blunders Packing on Pounds

 While we commend you for throwing some produce into your lunch bag, if they're covered in pesticides they may cause weight gain and a dip in your metabolism.
 Although researchers aren't totally certain why this happens, it seem the toxins–which are stored in our fat cells after consumption–may interfere with the energy-burning process.
 When packing apples, bell peppers, celery, nectarines, peaches, strawberries, cherries, grapes, lettuce and pears in your bag, opt for the organic varieties.
 These produce items tend to have the highest levels of pesticides.

-Veggies Into a Fat Pool
+You're Dunking Your Veggies Into a Fat Pool

 Yes, carrot and celery sticks are healthy additions to your lunch, but the dip you're serving them with may be hindering your weight loss efforts.
 Popular to-go containers of dip can have up to 210 calories and 21 grams of fat!
 If you won't dare eat your veggie bare, switch to a single serve hummus instead.
 We like Wild Garden's squeeze packs, which have just 63 calories and three grams of fat.

-with Sodium & Chemicals
+Your Thermos Is Loaded with Sodium & Chemicals

 Whipping up a big batch of homemade chili or vegetable soup over the weekend is a great healthy lunch-hack for those with little time for mid-week meal prep.
 Packing a store-bought variety, on the other hand, doesn't always ensure a healthy lunch.
 Many soup cans are loaded with sky-high levels of bloat-inducing sodium and may be laced with BPA, a chemical that's been linked to obesity.
 If you don't have time to make your own healthy variety at home, look for cans that are BPA free and have less than 120 calories and 600 mg of sodium per serving.
 Most of Campbell's V8 soups are good options.

-Pack a Drink
+You Don't Pack a Drink

 Drinking water is essential for all your body's functions, and the more you drink, the better your odds are of staying thin.
 In fact, one University of Utah study found that dieters who downed two cups of water before each meal lost 30 percent more weight than their counterparts who didn't sip any H20.
 Drinking water is so important, in fact, that a group of scientists is hoping to convince the Dietary Guidelines Advisory Committee to add a water icon to forthcoming version of the updated MyPlate (the USDA's nutrition guide).
 If you don't have a water cooler at your office, fill a BPA-free bottle with water at home and drink at least two cups during lunch.

-the “Plate Rule”
+You Forget About the "Plate Rule"

 Even though you may never eat your brown bag meal off an actual plate, you should still be following the MyPlate guidelines.
 Fruits and veggies should comprise half of your meal, a protein, like beans, tofu, chicken, beans, or cottage cheese, should take up a quarter, and a whole grain should fill in the remaining 25 percent.
 It may help to imagine spreading your lunch items on an actual plate to see if your go-to meal fits the bill.